-In a diesel engine, only air is compressed during the compression stroke and fuel is injected afterwards.
-That’s why no pre-ignition achieved.
+In a diesel engine, only air is compressed during the compression stroke and fuel is injected afterward.
+That’s why no pre-ignition was achieved.

-02) A carburettor is used in a petrol engine, which supplies the mixture of air and petrol in the proper portion according to requirement.
+02) A carburetor is used in a petrol engine, which supplies the mixture of air and petrol in the proper portion according to requirement.

 03) The diesel engines are heavier and stronger.
-As a result, this is more expensive in initial cost and repairing cost.
-A higher grade of material and workmanship is required due to high compression ratio.
+As a result, this is more expensive in initial cost and repairing costs.
+A higher grade of material and workmanship is required due to the high compression ratio.

-04) Though the initial cost of a diesel engine is more it will run almost double than petrol for the same quantity of fuel.
+04) Though the initial cost of a diesel engine is more it will run almost double that of petrol for the same quantity of fuel.

 The cost of diesel is less than petrol; hence running cost is lower.
-For all sort of heavy work, this gets more preference than a petrol engine.
+For all sorts of heavy work, this gets more preference than a petrol engine.